Recollections: A Long Walk

 Recollections: The Fourth

-My first Fourth of July was at the Lucas’s house that faced Washington Park.
-The field directly across from there was launch central for the Sunnyvale fireworks display.
-Sitting in their front yard, comfortably bunkered in lawn chairs or lounging on picnic blankets, my adult relations admired the colors almost directly overhead.
-I was three, and had no idea what to expect, and when the first sky rocket whistled into position and burst noisily above us, I wasted no time running, screaming, into the living room where I sought out furniture high enough off the floor for me to hide under.
+My first Fourth of July was at the Lucas’s house.
+They lived directly across the street from Washington Park which was launch central for the Sunnyvale fireworks display.
+Sitting in their front yard, comfortably bunkered in lawn chairs or lounging on picnic blankets, my adult relations waited to admire the colors that would soon explode directly overhead.
+I was three, and had no idea what to expect.
+When the first sky rocket whistled into position and burst noisily above us, I wasted no time running — screaming — into the living room where I sought out furniture high enough off the floor for me to hide under.

-The bangs kept coming, muted only slightly by the walls and windows of my grandparents-on-loan’s tract house.
-But the capacity for humans to adapt is remarkable, even for three-year-old humans, and I apparently crawled out of hiding, watched the show through the front window, and eventually decided that the noise was not a threat, for I spent most of that evening’s festivities on a blanket.
+The bangs kept coming, muted only slightly by the walls and windows of my grandparents-on-loan’s tract house, and with every new terror I lodged myself further under the table that protected me.
+But the capacity for humans to adapt is remarkable, even for three-year-old humans, and as the oohs and aahs made me curious as to what I was missing, I crawled out of hiding to watch the show through the front window, and eventually on a blanket.
 I don’t recall if parental intervention helped get me there or not.
-It was an intensely personal progression – abject terror to aesthetic appreciation – and even if adults seemed to help me through it, I was actually on my own.
+It was an intensely personal progression – abject terror to aesthetic appreciation – and even if adults seemed to help me through it, I was basically on my own.

-My later attraction to acting caused me to face the same transition from terror to pleasure on purpose and regularly in both rehearsal and performance for decades thereafter.
+My later attraction to theatre caused me to face the same transition from terror to pleasure on purpose, and regularly, in both rehearsal and performance, for decades thereafter.

-I don’t know if the location of our pyrotechnic parties changed because the civic display was moved from Washington Park as the city grew, and other less crowded venues became available (which eventually was the case) or if it was a family event, like Grandpa Jess’s passing, that caused the Fourth to be celebrated elsewhere.
-But after those several years across from the park, my memories of fireworks are mostly set on the Lopin ranch in Cupertino.
+I don’t know if the location of our pyrotechnic parties changed because the civic display was moved from Washington Park as the city grew, which eventually was the case, or if it was a family event, like Grandpa Lucas’s passing, that changed the venue, but memories of the Fourth after those several years across from the park, are mostly set on the Lopin ranch in Cupertino.

-My mother was the eldest of five children.
-They were raised on ten acres of fruit orchard their father planted around 1904 and in a house he put up in 1920 (and that replaced an earlier structure less modern).
-In the dining room hung formal portraits of my Lopin grandparents, pretty and handsome, my grandmother with a strange white mound on the top of her head that was identified by my Aunt Mary as a chrysanthemum, but only after years of my wondering what it was.
-My grandfather’s portrait revealed a face and upper body completely out of kilter; shoulders, ears, and eyes dislevel with each other in ways almost random, and nose out of alignment in the other direction.
-But he was nevertheless a pleasant looking man.
+My mother and her four younger siblings grew up on ten acres of fruit orchard their father planted around 1904 and in a house he put up in 1920.
+In the dining room hung formal portraits of my Lopin grandparents, my grandmother with a strange white mound on the top of her head that was identified by Aunt Mary as a chrysanthemum, but only after years of my wondering what it was.
+My grandfather’s portrait showed a man with a face and upper body completely out of kilter; shoulders, ears, and eyes dislevel with each other in ways almost random, and nose out of alignment in the other direction.
+But all in all they were a handsome couple.

 “What are you pointing at, Grandpa?”